-Growing Your Own Fruit and Veg on a Limited Budget - Tates of Sussex
+Growing Your Own Fruit & Veg on a Limited Budget - Tates of Sussex

 MENU

-With the current economic crisis, many people will be trying to make their food budget stretch further.
+With the rising cost of living many people will be trying to make their budget stretch further.
 Growing your own herbs, fruit and vegetables is a fantastic way to cheaply supplement what you buy from the supermarket.
 Nothing beats the flavour of home-grown, and you can guarantee your food has been grown without chemicals.
+Even a small space can grow a surprising amount of fresh food.

 But, if you have never grown your own food before how do you decide what to grow?
 You will want to get the most from your time, your available space and budget.
-Start by grabbing a pen and paper before asking yourself the following questions:
+Start by grabbing a pen and paper then ask yourself the following three questions:

 1. What space do I have for growing?

 Fruit and vegetables can be dotted in between existing plants in flower beds.
 Areas of lawn can be turned over to an allotment style bed.
 A patio area can have tubs and pots with salads and strawberries.
-Even a balcony will probably have space for a couple of large pots, and strawberries, salads and herbs will grow in window boxes.
+Even a balcony will probably have space for a couple of large pots, and strawberries, salads and herbs can be grown in window boxes.

 If you are handy with tools and can get hold of a pallet or two, it is quite simple to make a raised bed.
-Fork over the bottom and add lots of multi-purpose compost mixed with some topsoil.
-Don’t make it too wide, you need to be able to reach the middle of the bed without walking on the soil.
+Lift any turf, fork over the soil at the bottom and add lots of multi-purpose compost mixed with some topsoil.
+Keep it narrow enough to reach the middle without walking on the soil; 120cm/4ft is about right.

-Most crops do well in a sunny spot.
-A little shade is useful for salads or other leafy crops, they may just grow a little slower.
-Excessive heat and drought can make some crops like salad run to seed early.
+Most crops do well in a sunny spot but a little shade is useful for salads or other leafy crops because excessive heat and drought can make them bolt (flower and seed early).
 If this happens they become very bitter and not nice to eat.

 To get good healthy crops your soil needs to be loose and full of organic matter.
-You will need to fork it over and remove any weeds.
-Adding a bag of multi purpose compost to enrich the soil will really help.
-If you are growing in pots and tubs you will need to purchase bags of compost.
-Multipurpose compost is fine for annual crops.
-For containers choose varieties that are smaller such as dwarf French beans or snub nosed carrots and check daily if they need watering.
-Annual herbs and salad leaves don’t need big or deep containers but smaller pots do dry out more quickly.
+You’ll need to fork it over and remove any weeds.
+Adding a bag of multi-purpose compost to enrich the soil will really help.
+For annual crops in pots and tubs multi-purpose compost is fine.

-2. Which herbs, fruits and veg do my family and I like to eat lots of?
+2. Which herbs, fruits and vegetables do we actually eat regularly?

 This question may seem a bit obvious but many people choose seeds and plug plants based on what they think will be easy or fun to grow rather than what they actually eat.
-Make an extensive list of what you eat regularly and think around the whole year.
-It may be winter right now and you are eating lots of warming soups, but what will you want to eat in July?
+Make an extensive list of what you would like to eat.

 Sort each item into ‘cheap to buy’, ‘average to buy’ and ‘expensive to buy’.
 Generally people eat a lot of potatoes and carrots both of which are fairly cheap to buy.
 So is it worth growing them?
-Potatoes take up quite a bit of space and are in the ground for 4 to 6 months so it is probably not worth growing them yourself if you have limited space.
+Potatoes take up a lot of space and are in the ground for 4 to 6 months so it is probably not worth growing them yourself unless you have acres of space.
 Carrots grow more quickly and you can get a good crop from a small space so maybe they would be a good choice for you.

 The expensive or average items need careful consideration.
-If you eat or would like to eat a lot of these items and they will grow in the UK without taking up too much space then these should be high up your list for growing.
-Lettuce for example is easy to grow if you are prepared to go snail hunting, and bagged lettuce is really expensive in the supermarkets for what you get.
-Lettuce is quick to go from seed to harvest and takes up very little space, it is always top of my list to grow at home.
+These items should be high up your list for growing.
+Bagged lettuce is really expensive to buy but easy to grow.
+It is quick to go from seed to harvest, takes up very little space and is always top of my list to grow at home.

 Fruit is often in the expensive to buy column.
 Strawberries, raspberries and blueberries can be really expensive at the supermarket and yet don’t taste as good as home grown ones.
 If you like these fruits it is worth finding space for them.
-Strawberries and blueberries are great for containers on a patio.
-Blueberry plants are more expensive to buy and take a couple of years growing before they crop.
-It is also best to have two plants to cross pollinate for heavier cropping so these are an investment for the future.
-Strawberry plants are cheaper and they also produce new baby plants so you can increase the number of plants you have for free.
+Strawberries and blueberries are great for containers on a patio or balcony.
+Blueberry plants are an investment for the future.
+They are more expensive to buy and take a couple of years growing before they crop heavily.
+Strawberry plants are cheaper.
+They also produce new baby plants so you can increase the number of plants you have for free.

 Some plants crop heavily without taking up much space on the ground because they grow upwards.
 Climbing beans and a few bamboo canes are a really good choice and the space underneath can be used by lettuce, spinach or radishes.